CASC Rainbow: CH-6

 The CH-6 is a large UAV with a MTOW of 7800 kg with two variants: a strike variant with an 18-hour endurance life and a 450 kg payload; a reconnaissance variant with a 21-hour endurance life and a 120 kg payload.
 It was in development in 2021.

 CH-7

 The CH-7 is a stealth, flying wing UCAV similar to the X-47B, with a 22m wingspan and a 10m length.
-It can fly at 920 km/h and an altitude of 13,000m.
-The endurance life is around 15 hours with an operational radius of 2000 km.
-It can carry antiradiation missiles and standoff weapons.
+It can fly at 920 km/h and an altitude of 13,000 m.
+The endurance life is around 15 hours with an operational radius of 2,000 km.
+It can carry anti-radiation missiles and standoff weapons.
 According to its chief designer, "the CH-7 can intercept radar electronic signals, and simultaneously detect, verify and monitor high-value targets, such as hostile command stations, missile launch sites, and naval vessels".
 It was planned to make its maiden flight in 2019 and commence production from 2022.
 A live airframe was spotted in 2024.

 CH-9

-ISR & strike UAV with 11500 km range.
+Intelligence, surveillance, reconnaissance, and strike UAV with 11,500 km range.